An Average Case NP-Complete Graph Coloring Problem: Introduction

-Normally, in an NP-completeness proof \mbox{$A\leq_f B$}, the reduction $f$ (of $A$ to $B$) uses intractable structures, which may not occur in the generic inputs of $B$.
-The outputs of $f$ may constitute only a negligible fraction of instances of $B$ except under strange distributions like the one generated by $f$ itself.
+In typical NP-completeness proofs $A\le_f B$, the reduction $f$ of $A$ to $B$ uses special structures (gadgets) occurring only in a negligible fraction of instances of $B$ except under strange distributions such as the one generated by $f$ itself.
 Thus, the ``hard instances'' of $B$, may be extremely rare, and the problem may be easy on average under the distributions of interest.
-The requirement to avoid concentrating outputs to negligible sets makes reductions harder to design.
+The need to avoid concentrating outputs to negligible sets presents a significant difficulty in designing $f$.
+Our $f$ must output uniformly (within a polynomial factor) random graphs and only use gadgets available in them.

 Below, we show the first such simple problem on graphs.
 This hardness result is to be contrasted with previous works that used random graphs only to point out that many NP-complete problems are easy on average.
-Moreover, [Gurevich 87] has shown, average case completeness of a random graph problem is unlikely (i.e., unless {\em DEXP=NEXP}) without introducing randomizing reductions as we do here.
+Moreover, as \cite {Gu87} has shown, average case completeness of a {\bf random graph} problem is {\bf unlikely} (unless DEXP=NEXP) without {\bf introducing randomizing reductions as we do here}.

-To motivate our problem, we restate that the standard edge coloring problem in terms of the 3-node induced colored subgraphs (called colored 3-graphs for short) of such an edge colored graph: Given a graph and $m$ colors, edge color it such that every colored 3-graph does not contain two edges of the same color.
-We generalize the notion of coloring by allowing the list $C'$ of permissible types of colored 3-graphs to be arbitrary.
-The usual edge coloring problem needs $m$ to be unbounded in general, while a given $C'$ may need only constantly many colors.
-As $C'$ poses only local restrictions, we specify an additional global parameter: an integer $k$ for the number of times a special ``blank,'' or ``absent'' color (or more generally one for every color) is used.
-Set $C=(C',k)$.
-Now this formalism gains notable power to express many graph problems.
-Our first example is the bipartite matching problem on a $2n$ node graph using colors green and blank: choose $C'$ to contain colored 3-graphs each with at most one blank edge and (the distinguished color) blank be used exactly $n$ times.
-As a second example, one can specify $t$-clique problem by choosing $C'$ using blank between those and only those nodes with blank self-loops and specify that blank be used ${t\choose 2}$ times.
+To motivate our problem, we restate the classical edge-coloring problem (where all edges incident on a node must have distinct colors) in terms of \trm {3-graphs}, i.e., 3-node induced subgraphs with induced colors and nodes relabeled 1,2,3: Given a simple graph and $m$ colors, edge-color it so that no 3-graph contains two edges of the same color.
+We generalize this notion by allowing the list $C'$ of permissible types of 3-graphs to be arbitrary.
+As $C'$ poses only local restrictions, we specify an additional global parameter: the number $l$ of edges to be left blank.
+Set $C=(C',l)$.
+This formalism has notable power to express many graph problems, even using only one color and blank.
+One example is the matching problem on a $2l$ node graph: $C'$ contains 3-graphs with at most one blank edge each.
+Another is a similarly restated problem of finding $l$-node clique in given graph: $C'$ restricts blanks to be self-loops, all pairwise connected.
+However, our results below have no direct bearing on the complexity of these classical problems on random instances.